mlcourses/lab-3-blog-post-group6_cs281/post.md

 - **Connect with the LED F:** Wire the output of the OR gate to an empty row on the breadboard (let's choose one near the 7-segment).
 Take a resistor.
 Connect one end of the resistor to the row that we just pinned the output of circuit in.
 Connect the other end of the resistor to the F pin on the 7-segment.
 And... we're done building circuit for LED F.

-- **Testing:** Due to the position of LED F, if we have our circuit correct, LED F will light up when the Volt out value of our circuit is at 0, 4, 5.
+- **Testing:** Due to the position of LED F, if we have our circuit wired correctly, LED F will light up when the Volt out value of our circuit is at 0, 4, 5.
 See the video to understand how it works.

 [Video showing how LED F works](https://drive.google.com/file/d/14bWkAK4fRdiGQ1Mi1y7thp1DeyaHTyhj/view?t%253D3)